 - Inspire them!

 - Reassure them.
 Sometimes a child needs additional help.
-Come along side of them and offer the help.
+Come along side of them and kindly offer the help they need.

 - Console them.
 Did they do poorly on a test?
 Be sad with them.
 Then help them come up with a plan to re-study and do better.